ProlificsPanther/RESTAPI/README.md

 Data is returned to a JSP in JSON format

 # Prerequisite:
-  * Panther Web Application/ Panther 5.5*
+  * Panther Web Application/Panther 5.5*
   * Apache Web Server

 # Contents of the demo: